 Due to the interrelated nature of the elements of the SEF it is likely that each strategic direction developed by your school will contain aspects of improvement related to all 3 domains and therefore a Strategic Improvement Plan (SIP) will not require a strategic direction for each domain.

 Schools are required to develop 3 strategic directions that reflect areas of improvement based on self-assessment reflected by the situational analysis.
 Strategic Direction 1 will be ‘Student growth and attainment’.
 The remaining strategic directions are chosen by your school to reflect and respond to your unique context.

-Please note: small schools may develop 2 strategic directions (with Strategic Direction 1 being ‘Student growth and attainment’) - see more at Strategic planning for unique school contexts.
+Small schools may develop 2 strategic directions.
+Strategic Direction 1 will be ‘Student growth and attainment’.

 - Are our strategic directions high-level drivers for transformational change?

 - Does strategic direction 1 (SD 1) explicitly reference and focus on ‘student growth and attainment’?